 “Your little gathering really screwed up Ingrid’s party.
 It was literally just us.”
 She folds her arms and purses her lips angrily.

-“Sorry, she wanted something exclusive.”
+“Well she did say she wanted something exclusive.”
 I sit up.
 “I’m sure it could have been worse.
 Like my ni-”

 “How could it have been worse?
 Sirius spent the evening in a sulk- Merlin knows why- so James was in a mood, Ingrid kept on complaining about every shitty thing in her life and ranting about your not being there, thanks for that, and Angel was whining because her date kept on looking at Sophia who was licking Sirius’ ear.
 Would it have killed you to turn up?
 Or how about not throwing a rival party?”